Informative vector graphic of a software defined vehicle (SDV)

 Zonal Architecture

-Over-the-air updates are a key feature of SDVs (German OEMs better make leaps here or else they're going to fall so far behind).
-Manufacturers can push software updates and new features directly to the vehicle, ensuring the software stays current and addressing any security vulnerabilities without a trip to the dealership.
+Over-the-air (OTA) updates are a core feature of SDVs, and the area where several established OEMs have lagged Tesla.
+Manufacturers can push software updates and new features straight to the car, keeping the connected-car software current and closing security gaps without a trip to the dealership.

 Advanced Sensor Integration